soilspectroscopy/ossl-models/README.md

 > preprocessed](https://cran.r-project.org/web/packages/prospectr/vignettes/prospectr.html#scatter-and-baseline-corrections)
 > spectra following the [same specifications and
 > nomenclature](https://soilspectroscopy.github.io/ossl-manual/neospectra-database.html#database-description)
-> of the OSSL database (in the previous example we used the
+> of the OSSL database.
-> `nir.neospectra` model).

-We provided a prediction in this repository both [examples of datasets](sample-data) and a [prediction function](R-mlr/OSSL_functions.R) that incorporates all of these operations.
+We provided in this repository both [examples of datasets](sample-data) and a [prediction function](R-mlr/OSSL_functions.R) that incorporates all of above operations.

-Please, check the example datasets for formatting your dataset to the minimum level required for the prediction function.
+Please, check the example datasets for formatting your spectra to the minimum level required for the prediction function.
 You can provide either `csv` files or directly `asd` or opus (`.0`) for VisNIR and MIR scans, respectively.

-With it, the user can get table results for the soil property of interest (with confidence interval) and a flag (spectral_outlier) which screens a **potential spectral misrepresentation**.
+With it, the user can get table results for the soil property of interest (with uncertainty) and a flag column for a **potential spectral misrepresentation** of the OSSL models to your measurements.
+The uncertainty was derived from the standard error of the predictions obtained from the linear model (meta-learner) of the ensemble models.

-The prediction functions requires the [tidyverse](https://www.tidyverse.org/), [mlr3](https://mlr3book.mlr-org.com/intro.html), [qs](https://github.com/traversc/qs),
+The prediction function requires the [tidyverse](https://www.tidyverse.org/), [mlr3](https://mlr3book.mlr-org.com/intro.html), [qs](https://github.com/traversc/qs),